Marketcircle/AXElements/README.markdown

     rake setup_dev

-However, if you are not using RVM, then you should use `macrake` instead of `rake` for this command and anywhere else that you see `rake` in the documentation.
-Remember that if you are not using RVM with MacRuby but still have RVM installed then you will need to disable RVM like so:
+__NOTE__: if you are not using RVM, then you should use `macrake` instead of `rake` for this command and anywhere else that you see `rake` in the documentation.
+Also, remember that if you are not using RVM with MacRuby but still have RVM installed then you will need to disable RVM like so:

     rvm use system

 Once you are setup, you can start looking through the tutorial documentation to show you how to use AXElements.
-The first tutorial is the {file:docs/Inspecting.markdown Inspecting tutorial}:
+The first tutorial is the {file:docs/Inspecting.markdown Inspecting tutorial}.
+The full list of topics include:

 * {file:docs/Inspecting.markdown Inspecting}
 * {file:docs/Acting.markdown Acting}